TPO Search

 How do I check for TPOs near Stamperland?

 Enter your postcode in our search tool to see TPOs near Stamperland plotted on an interactive map.
-Stamperland falls within East Renfrewshire Council and Glasgow City Council, which has data in our dataset.
 Results show Tree Preservation Orders within 200m of your postcode centroid.

 Which planning authority covers Stamperland?

-Stamperland falls within East Renfrewshire Council and Glasgow City Council.
-These planning authorities are responsible for making and enforcing Tree Preservation Orders in the area.
+Stamperland falls within East Renfrewshire Council, which is responsible for making and enforcing Tree Preservation Orders in the area.
+Some TPOs shown on our map sit within 2km of the centre but fall under neighbouring Glasgow City Council.

 What happens if I do work on a TPO tree near Stamperland?